shan501/Kubernetes_Web_Deployment/README.md

 ## Installation
-Minikube can run either on a virtual machine or as a docker container.I will be using windows to install Minikube.First you would have to download Docker Desktop for windows.Then you need to download Minikube either by downloading the exe file or Powershell.Then run the command minikube start.
-Minikube CLI is for starting and deleteing the cluster
+Minikube can run either on a virtual machine or as a docker container.I will be using windows to install Minikube.First you would have to download Docker Desktop for Windows.Then you need to download Minikube either by downloading the exe file or Powershell.Then run the command minikube start.
+Minikube CLI is for starting and deleteing the cluster and you use kubectl to interact with the cluster.

 ## Create a config map